 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Lipostat® 10 mg, 20 mg and 40 mg Tablets; Bristol-Myers Squibb Pharmaceuticals Limited, The electronic Medicines Compendium.
-Dated April 2013.
+Manufacturer's PIL, Pravastatin 10 mg, 20 mg and 40 mg tablets; Aurobindo Pharma - Milpharm Ltd, The electronic Medicines Compendium.
+Dated August 2018.

 British National Formulary, 80th Edition (Sep 2020); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.